Joseph Boyden

-Joseph Boyden CM (born October 31, 1966) is a Canadian novelist and short story writer of Irish and Scottish descent.
-He also claims Indigenous descent, but this is widely disputed.
-Joseph Boyden is best known for writing about First Nations culture.
+Joseph Boyden CM (born October 31, 1966) is a Canadian novelist and short story writer.
+He is best known for writing about First Nations culture.
 Three Day Road, a novel about two Cree soldiers serving in the Canadian military during World War I, was inspired by Ojibwa Francis Pegahmagabow, the legendary First World War sniper.
 Joseph Boyden's second novel, Through Black Spruce, follows the story of Will, son of one of the characters in Three Day Road.
 The third novel in the Bird family trilogy was published in 2013 as The Orenda.

 Life and career

 Joseph Boyden grew up in Willowdale, North York, Ontario, and attended the Jesuit-run Brebeuf College School.
 The ninth of eleven children, he is the son of Blanche (Gosling) and Raymond Wilfrid Boyden, a medical officer renowned for his bravery, who was awarded the Distinguished Service Order and was the most highly decorated medical officer of World War II.

-Joseph Boyden studied humanities at York University and received an MFA in Fiction from the University of New Orleans in 1995.
+Boyden studied humanities at York University and received an MFA in Fiction from the University of New Orleans in 1995.
 He was a professor in the Aboriginal Student Program at Northern College during 1995–1997.
 He taught at the University of New Orleans during 1998–2010, where he served as writer-in-residence.
 He was also a lecturer with the University of British Columbia's Creative Writing Program during 2013–2015.

-To date, Joseph Boyden has received five honorary doctorates and degrees.
-His first honorary doctorate in 2009 (Doctor of Letters, honoris causa) was awarded from Nipissing University.
-In 2013, Joseph Boyden was awarded a second honorary doctorate from Algoma University.
-He was awarded a third honorary doctorate from Sir Wilfrid Laurier University in 2014, a fourth from Trent University in 2015, as well as an honorary degree from Humber College in 2015.
-Joseph was awarded the Queen Elizabeth II Diamond Jubilee Medal in 2013.
-He sits on the board of the Canadian Civil Liberties Association.

-In 2014 Joseph accepted a commission from the Royal Winnipeg Ballet to write a ballet about residential schools in Canada.
-Joseph Boyden's ballet Going Home Star – Truth and Reconciliation premiered in 2014 and travelled across the country.
+In 2014 Boyden accepted a commission from the Royal Winnipeg Ballet to write a ballet about residential schools in Canada.
+His ballet Going Home Star – Truth and Reconciliation premiered in 2014 and travelled across the country.

-As a public speaker, Joseph regularly addresses Indigenous Canadian, environmental, and mental health issues.